ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Asserter:

 : An Architectural Constituent.
-The origin of Endorsements and Known-Good-Values.
+An Asserter is the origin of Endorsements and Known-Good-Values.
 The Role that designates an Entity that facilitates attestation provision workflows and potentially provides trust anchors.

 Attestation Result:

-: A Message type created and conveyed by the Verifier Role.
-Attestation Results can be consumed by Relying Parties.
+: A Message type created by the Verifier Role and ultimately consumed by Relying Parties.

 Attester: